otakutyrant/New-Words-Loss/README.md

 * Use calibre.ptempfile instead of txt format so the later is not necessary any more.
 * Use gui2.warning_dialog to complement existing logging.warning
 * Use gui.proceed_question, like action.py:275 in count_pages
+* Rename the project to New-Words-Loss, including plugin-import-name-new_words.txt